SUSE/telemetry-server/README.md

 ## End to End testing
 The end to end tests perform the following steps:
-* build the docker compose images
+* build the docker or docker compose images
-* start the server using docker compose
+* start the server using docker or docker compose
 * generate and submit telemetry
+  * this will require the github.com/SUSE/telemetry repo to be cloned beside this repo.
-* stop the telemetry server using docker compose
+* stop the telemetry server using docker or docker compose

+The docker end to end test will use an embedded sqlite3 database backend, while the docker compose tests will deploy postgres database instance.

-Run the end to end tests as follows:
+Run the docker compose end to end tests as follows:

 ```
-% make end-to-end
+% make compose-e2e
 cd docker && docker compose build
 ...
 cd docker && docker compose up -d